Rural Policy

 The work within rural policy is based on place-based strategy.
 Rural policy emphasises civil society and bolstering of civil society participation in decision making.

 Thematic networks are essential to the implementation of the duties appointed to the Rural Policy Council.
-Four (4) thematic networks have been appointed until 2023.

 Knowledge through research and development